creativehassan/snap-pixel/readme.txt

 = Where can I find more information on Snap Pixel? =
 *  You can find more information on the <a href="https://businesshelp.snapchat.com/en-US/article/snap-pixel-about">Snap Pixel</a>.
 = I am a developer.
 Can I help improve the plugin? =
 *  Of course!
 This plugin is open sourced on the GitHub.
-You can find the code and contribution instructions in the plugin repository.</a>.
+You can find the code and contribution instructions in the plugin repository <a href="https://github.com/creativehassan/snap-pixel"> Snap Pixel</a>.

 == Screenshots ==